thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

 Behat tests are written in plain English phrases which are then combined into human readable scenarios.
 This was inspired by Ruby's [Cucumber](http://cukes.info/) project and [Gherkin](https://github.com/cucumber/gherkin) syntax.
 This is probably the most appealing aspect of Behat.
 Most tests are understandable by anyone, whether you're a developer, project manager, or business owner.

 Behat is the core framework used for running tests.
-It is capabable of testing several types of systems: terminal commands, REST APIs, etc. To enable behat to test web pages, you need to add [Mink](http://mink.behat.org) and a browser emulator to the mix.
+It is capabable of testing several types of systems: terminal commands, REST APIs, etc. To enable Behat to test web pages, you need to add [Mink](http://mink.behat.org) and a browser emulator to the mix.
 Mink functions as the connector between Behat and browser emulators, and provides a consistent testing API.

 There are several commonly used browser emulators.
 Some, like [Goutte](https://github.com/fabpot/goutte), are very fast, but don't support JavaScript.
 Others, like [Selenium](http://www.seleniumhq.org/) and [Firefox](http://www.firefox.com), are full-featured browsers, but will run more slowly.

-So when you hear people talking about behat, they're usually talking about all three components: Behat, Mink, and browser emulators.
+So when you hear people talking about Behat, they're usually talking about all three components: Behat, Mink, and browser emulators.

 ## Why Behat Versus Others?

 Mainly becuase of popularity, which comes mainly from its human readability.
-There are certainly other contenders with other strengths, but we're focusing on behat today because it is a popular PHP-based testing framework.
+There are certainly other contenders with other strengths, but we're focusing on Behat today because it is a popular PHP-based testing framework.
 Its tests are written as human readable scenarios, can be easily extended by writing additional PHP methods, and, as you'll see soon, getting set up is not too difficult.

 ## Business Use